Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Proposed Method

-To sample from within the reach set but not from the avoid set, one can either rejection-sample, sample via random-walk algorithms \cite{kannan2009random, chen2018fast}, or compute the set difference between the reach set and the avoid set \cite{baotic2009polytopic}, and then sample via solving an LP.
-The reach set and the avoid set are shown in Fig. \ref{fig:avoid_set_turtlebot}; notice that the avoid set is a nonconvex union of polytopes.
+\end{cor} \begin{proof} This follows as a consequence of Theorem \ref{thm:avoid_set} and the BRS operation in \eqref{eq:avoid_brs}, which is exact for an affine system defined for a mode sequence (Lemma \ref{lem:one_step_BRS}). \end{proof} To sample from within the reach set but not from the avoid set, one can either rejection-sample, sample via random-walk algorithms \cite{kannan2009random, chen2018fast}, or compute the set difference between the reach set and the avoid set \cite{baotic2009polytopic}, and then sample via solving a linear program (LP).
+An example of the reach set and the avoid set is shown in Fig. \ref{fig:avoid_set_turtlebot}; notice that the avoid set is a union of polytopes, hence can be non-convex.

+Disregarding tracking error and perception uncertainties, which all planning and control methods suffer from, PARC's only source of conservativeness (from computing the BRAS with respect to the expert plan's mode sequence) comes from the convex hull approximation for linearly interpolated trajectories and the projection operation to account for non-ETI states.
+We illustrate the extent of this overapproximation in Fig. \ref{fig:avoid_approx}.
+Note that the amount of overapproximation depends heavily on the system, the problem setup, and the expert plan, but can generally be alleviated by choosing smaller timesteps at the expense of computation time.